quantumduck/JSCII/README.md

 # JSCII

 JSCII is a portmanteau of Javascript (JS) and the American Standard Code for Information Interchange (ASCII).
-I guess we could call it JavaScript Code for Information Interchange or JavaScript Code for Interesting Images, since this is more related to drawing.
+I guess we could call it JavaScript Code for Information Interchange or JavaScript Code for Interesting Images, since this is a drawing program.

 ## Description